Protocol-Lattice/grpc_graphql_gateway/FEDERATION.md

   - `external`: Mark fields defined in other services
   - `requires`: Specify required fields from other services
   - `provides`: Indicate fields provided to the supergraph
+  - `shareable`: Mark fields that can be resolved from multiple subgraphs

 - **New extension**: `google.protobuf.MessageOptions.entity` for entity configuration